WinRb/vagrant-windows/README.md

 1.0.0 - Converted to Vagrant 1.1.x plugin architecture.

-1.1.1 - Fix #29 Monkey Patch the 4.2 driver to include read_mac_addresses.
+1.0.1 - Fix #29 Monkey Patch the 4.2 driver to include read_mac_addresses.
         use read_mac_addresses in all cases.

+1.1.0 - Converted to Vagrant 1.2.x plugin architecture.